harshitvasu/just-notes/modern-history/spectrum-5.md

 some unworthy men such as Balram Seth and Amir Khan.
 The Bhonsle at Nagpur and the Scindia at Gwalior had also become weak.
-So, the English, striking back vigorously, 108 ✫ A Brief History of Modern India succeeded in not allowing the Peshwa to exert his authority again on the Maratha confederacy.
+So, the English, striking back vigorously,

+succeeded in not allowing the Peshwa to exert his authority again on the Maratha confederacy.
 Result The Peshwa was defeated at Khirki, Bhonsle at